Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 webdriver.firefox.bin          The location of the binary used to control Firefox. webdriver.firefox.profile      The name of the profile to use when starting Firefox.
-This defaults to WebDriver creating an anonymous profile webdriver.reap_profile         Should be "true" if temporary files and profiles should not be deleted webdriver.firefox.useExisting  **Never use in production** Use a running instance of Firefox if one is present webdriver.development          **Never use in production** Indicates that we're in development mode.
+This defaults to WebDriver creating an anonymous profile webdriver.reap_profile         Should be "true" if temporary files and profiles should not be deleted
 =============================  ==============================================================================================================

 Normally the Firefox binary is assumed to be in the default location for your